-The discount rate used to measure the total pension liability was 7.50 percent for each Plan.
+The discount rate used to measure the total pension liability for measurement date June 30, 2015 was 7.65 percent.
+The discount rate used to measure the total pension liability in the previous year was 7.50 percent.
 To determine whether the municipal bond rate should be used in the calculation of a discount rate for each plan, CalPERS stress tested plans that would most likely result in a discount rate that would be different from the actuarially assumed discount rate.
-Based on the testing, none of the tested plans run out of assets.
-Therefore, the current 7.50 percent discount rate is adequate and the use of the municipal bond rate calculation is not necessary.
-The long-term expected discount rate of 7.50 percent is applied to all plans in the Public Employees Retirement Fund.
+Based on the testing of the plan, the test revealed the assets would not run out.
+Therefore, the current 7.65 percent discount rate is appropriate and the use of the municipal bond rate calculation is not deemed necessary.
+The long-term expected discount rate of 7.65 percent is applied to all plans in the Public Employees Retirement Fund.
 The stress test results are presented in a detailed report called "GASB Crossover Testing Report" that can be obtained at CalPERS' website under the GASB 68 section.